Skip to main content

 Since 2008, respondents have been asked about their attitudes towards personally having children within non-martial cohabiting relationships.
 A comparable general question was also included in the Attitudes section.

-Comparison to Other NLS Surveys: Information on marital status, history, and transitions has been collected for each cohort.
+Comparison to Other NLS Surveys Information on marital status, history, and transitions has been collected for each cohort.
 The NLSY79 has asked many of the same questions about the respondents' spouse/partners as has the Young Adult, providing users with ample cross-generational research opportunities.
 For more information, refer to the appropriate cohort's User's Guide.

-Survey Instruments Questions on marital status and marital transitions are found in the Young Adult Instrument, Section 3, Dating and Relationship History
+Survey Instruments Questions on marital status and marital transitions are found in the Young Adult Instrument, Section 3, Dating and Relationship History.

-Area of Interest YA Dating and Marriage
+Areas of Interest YA Dating and Marriage